My hunt for the best tinted moisturizer is over. Beautycounter Dew Skin is the only one I’ll buy from now on, after trying dozens of brands.

 Once you apply it, it absorbs right into your skin and gives that perfect, dewy, glowing look.
 I am all about the Dew Skin’s sheer-coverage moisturizer which really helps even out my skin tone.
 Since so many people are working from home these days, it’s a great option to help you feel like you got ready without putting too much effort into makeup during this crazy time!

 Dew Skin’s shades are very forgiving, which is nice since bottles last forever and my tan/pale levels obviously change throughout the seasons.
 Most of the year I wear No. 1 (fair) or No. 2 (light).
 If I do get a tan, I wear No. 3 (medium).
 But it’s so sheer, that even if my skin is a little more pale or a little more tan, I can get away with any of them without that dreaded line from my jaw to my neck.
 And even though it’s sheer, it still helps even out my skin tone and makes me look a little more polished.
 It comes in five shades and it’s honestly hard to go wrong unless you choose No 5 when you’re really a No. 1, but this shade chart is handy too.

 Can wear alone or layer

 And, because Beautycounter only uses safer products, the sun protection comes from zinc-oxide, a mineral-based sunscreen, rather than chemical-based ones like oxybenzone or avobenzone found in mainstream sunblock.
-Chemical-based sunscreens not only damage the coral reefs (they’re actually banned in Hawaii), but they are also endocrine disruptors, which mean they mess with your hormones and can lead to fertility issues.
+Chemical-based sunscreens not only damage the coral reefs (they’re actually banned in Hawaii), but they also are endocrine disruptors, which mean they mess with your hormones and can lead to fertility issues.
 (Source)